ymeine/editor-frontend-eclipse/src/com/ariatemplates/tools/ide/modes/athtml/highlighting/readme.md

 ## Tokens

 Tokens are provided by the singleton [`TokensStore.java`](./TokensStore.java).
 Each of them comes with a color that is used to highlight the corresponding content.
 Colors are hard-coded inside this class.
-Each token is an instance of [`RichToken.java`](./RichToken.java), which enhances the base class provided by existing packages in order to add features (like a children property that allows nested tokens).
+Each token is an instance of [`RichToken.java`](./RichToken.java), which enhances the base class (provided by the Eclipse API) in order to add features (like a children property that allows nested tokens).